monokrome/vim-testdrive/README.md

 module.
 This can be done by adding it to the `g:testdrive#test_providers` variable.
 The variable is expected to be a [list][lists] of provider modules.

+The ordering of items in this list matters, because the first provider which returns a non-empty value for detect will be used to run tests.

 By default, it is something like this:

 ```VimL